nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `editRoutine ROUTINE_INDEX r/ROUTINE_NAME` or `editRoutine INDEX exno/EXERCISE_INDEX ex/EXERCISE`

 * Edits the routine at the specified `ROUTINE_INDEX`.
 The index refers to the index number shown in the displayed routine list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​
+* The index must not contain signs +1, +2, +3, …​
+* The index must not be larger than `Integer.MAX_VALUE` i.e. 2147483647
 * At least one of the two types should be used.
 No mixture of the two types is not allowed.
 * This command only allows the editing existing Routine's name or existing Exercise's name.